Dunholme

 The parish church is dedicated to Saint Chad, and is a Grade I listed building, built in Early English style.
 It contains a kneeling effigy to Robert Grantham (died 1616), which was restored in 1856 and 1892.
 The church forms part of the benefice of Welton, Dunholme and Scothern.
 The rood screen was carved by the Congolese sculptor Mahomet Thomas Phillips.

 RAF Dunholme Lodge airfield was used by RAF Bomber Command during the Second World War.
 It closed in 1964 and little remains.
 Some of the land was purchased by Rev William Farr in 1946 for the site of William Farr School.

 Every summer, the village holds a village fête.
 The fête is held in the centre of the village near the church and involves a duck race alongside many other activities.

 The village has a camera club.

 Local history

 Dunholme has had a significant impact on Lincolnshire history.
 Terence Leach, who was headmaster of the village primary school, was a passionate advocate of Lincolnshire history and wrote a number of books on the areas's history.
 He is best known as the author of a series of books on Lincolnshire country houses.
 He also helped create the annual Brackenbury Lectures in aid of the Raithby Methodist Chapel.
 More recently Adrian Gray, the son of a former vicar of Dunholme, has published several books on Lincolnshire history.

+Economy

+Sugar beet research

+Dunholme Field Station, near Dunholme Holt, had operated since 1935.